Gleghorn-Lab/DSM/README.md

     -   At 90% masking, DSM achieves an Alignment Score (ASc) of ~0.27, considerably higher than random.
     -   DSM models show higher F1 scores in reconstruction tasks compared to DPLM models, especially at high mask rates.

--   **High-Quality Embeddings**: DSM embeddings match or exceed the quality of those from comparably sized pLMs (ESM2, DPLM) and even larger autoregressive models (ProtCLM 1B) on various downstream tasks evaluated by linear probing. $\text{DSM}_{650}$ generally provides the best representations among tested models of similar size.
+-   **High-Quality Embeddings**: DSM embeddings match or exceed the quality of those from comparably sized pLMs (ESM2, DPLM) and even larger autoregressive models (ProtCLM 1B) on various downstream tasks evaluated by linear probing.
+DSM-650 generally provides the best representations among tested models of similar size.

--   **Effective Binder Design ($\text{DSM}_{ppi}$):**
+-   **Effective Binder Design (DSM-ppi):**
-    -   $\text{DSM}_{ppi}$ fine-tuned on protein-protein interaction data, demonstrates the ability to generate protein binders conditioned on target sequences.
+    -   DSM-ppi fine-tuned on protein-protein interaction data, demonstrates the ability to generate protein binders conditioned on target sequences.
-    -   On the BenchBB benchmark, DSM-generated binders (both unconditional DSM and conditional $\text{DSM}_{ppi}$) show promising predicted binding affinities, in some cases superior to known binders.
+    -   On the BenchBB benchmark, DSM-generated binders (both unconditional DSM and conditional DSM-ppi) show promising predicted binding affinities, in some cases superior to known binders.
 For example, designs for EGFR showed high predicted pKd and good structural metrics (ipTM, pTM with AlphaFold3).

 -   **Efficiency**: DSM can generate realistic protein sequences from a single forward pass during reconstruction tasks at high mask rates, offering potential efficiency advantages over iterative AR or some discrete diffusion models.